 SmartBiz Loans is your one-stop-shop for both SBA loans and non-SBA term loans.
 There’s just one easy application to complete and you can prequalify in minutes without initially impacting your credit score.

 If you qualify, an SBA loan with low rates and long terms can be the best way to grow your business and save money.
-SBA loans offer through SmartBiz® partner banks can take as little as 7 days to fund after the application is complete.
-To find out if you’re prequalified, visit the SmartBiz Loans website here.
+SBA loans offered through SmartBiz® partner banks can take as little as 7 days to fund after the application is complete.
+To find out if you’re prequalified, visit the SmartBiz Loans website here.*

-Non-SBA Term Loans
+- Small Business Term Loans

 Low-cost SBA loans are considered the “gold standard” in small business funding because they have some of the lowest interest rates and lowest monthly payments available.
 However, not every business owner initially qualifies and some businesses need funds more quickly than even our streamlined SBA process can provide.
+In such cases, small business term loans can make for great alternative financing options.

-As a result, we worked with our bank partners to offer SmartBiz Loans clients the next best loan option if you aren't quite ready for an SBA loan or need funds more quickly.
-To find out if you’re prequalified, visit the SmartBiz Loans website here.
+Since not all small business owners qualify for an SBA loan, we’ve worked with our bank partners to offer SmartBiz Loans clients the next best loan option if you aren't quite ready for an SBA loan or need funds more quickly.
+To find out if you’re prequalified, visit the SmartBiz Loans website here.*